 If you are not yet a Cambridge school

 Learn about the benefits of becoming a Cambridge school at www.cie.org.uk/startcambridge.
-Email us at international@cie.org.uk to find out how your organisation can become a Cambridge school.
+Email us at info@cie.org.uk to find out how your organisation can register to become a Cambridge school.